Celtics rule Smart, Horford out for Game 1 against Heat

 AP Basketball Writer

-MIAMI (AP) — Boston will be without two starters for Game 1 of the Eastern Conference finals, with Al Horford entering the NBA’s health and safety protocols and Marcus Smart unable to play because of a mid-foot sprain.
+MIAMI (AP) — Boston was without two starters for Game 1 of the Eastern Conference finals on Tuesday night, with Al Horford entering the NBA’s health and safety protocols and Marcus Smart unable to play because of a mid-foot sprain.

-The Celtics announced those updates Tuesday night, about three hours before the series opener against the Miami Heat.
+The Celtics announced those updates about three hours before the series opener against the Miami Heat.
+Derrick White was added to the starting lineup in Smart’s place, and Grant Williams was starting in place of Horford.

-Smart injured his foot on Sunday, in Game 7 of Boston’s East semifinals win over Milwaukee.
-He had been listed as questionable entering the day, though Celtics coach Ime Udoka cautioned after the team’s morning shootaround that the league’s defensive player of the year was still dealing with considerable soreness.
+Boston was already bracing for Smart — the league’s reigning defensive player of the year — to be out, after he injured his foot on Sunday in Game 7 of Boston’s East semifinals win over Milwaukee.
+But losing Horford was a surprise blow to the Celtics, adding to the team’s lineup dilemma.

+Celtics coach Ime Udoka said he initially found out about Horford’s status around 5 p.m.
+Tuesday, or roughly 3 1/2 hours before tip-off.
+He would not say if Horford tested positive.

+“As always, we don’t comment on the status of our guys,” Udoka said.
+“He’s feeling fine.
+We’ll go from there.
+Wait to see results and tests and future tests.”

-Horford added to Boston’s lineup dilemma.
-The veteran forward averaged 13.0 points and a team-best 10.4 rebounds in the Celtics’ seven-game win over Milwaukee, starting all those contests.
+Horford averaged 13.0 points and a team-best 10.4 rebounds in the Celtics’ seven-game win over Milwaukee, starting all those contests.
+This is the start of Horford’s third stint in the protocols this season; he missed time in the preseason and Boston’s season opener, then missed five more games in December.

+Typically, it has taken players who test positive a minimum of five days to escape the protocols.
+That would bring Horford’s availability for Game 2 in Miami on Thursday into question — and possibly longer.
+The teams will play every other day in this series; the Celtics will play host to Games 3 and 4 on Saturday and Monday.

+But Udoka said it wasn’t certain Tuesday that Horford would miss Game 2, though noted there are “different protocols and tests that have to be passed.”

+“We’ve unfortunately had quite a bit of practice with this early in the season due to injury and COVID situations,” Udoka said.
+“Other guys have to step up and we’ll do the same with these guys out.”

+According to FanDuel Sportsbook, Miami was a 1 1/2-point favorite in Game 1 on Monday and then a 2 1/2-point favorite Tuesday morning.
+Once the Celtics made the announcements about Smart and Horford, the Heat became a bigger favorite — 4 1/2 points.

-Miami had already ruled point guard Kyle Lowry out for Game 1 because of a hamstring injury.
+Miami is still missing one starter: The Heat had already ruled point guard Kyle Lowry out for Game 1 because of a hamstring injury.
+Lowry has now missed seven of Miami’s last nine games because of that problem.

 More AP NBA: https://apnews.com/hub/NBA and https://twitter.com/AP_Sports